Learn object-oriented programming in this step-by-step course.

 We aim for 100% satisfied developers, so if this course turns out not to be a good fit for you, we'll gladly issue you a 100% refund.

-Hey, there!
-Mike here.
-It's been over 10 years now since I first discovered Ruby, and I still use Ruby almost every day.
-It's a lot of fun and also an incredibly powerful language.
-I've had the pleasure of teaching Ruby to thousands of new and experienced developers over the years, and I look forward to having you in this course.
+It's been over 15 years now since we first discovered Ruby, and we still use Ruby almost every day.
+It's a lot of fun while at the same time being an incredibly powerful language.
+We're grateful that we've had the opportunity to teach Ruby to thousands of new and experienced developers over the years.

 “Your course has been one of the most amazing learning experiences I have ever had.
 I'm absolutely loving it.
 The speed of the course is perfect.
 The tone of the videos is just right, and the workbooks are great.”
 Ross Curzon-Butler